The Action of Young Subgroups on the Partition Complex: Lie Algebras and the Partition Complex

 \subsection{Binary Chains}

 Let $S$ be a finite set.
-We will analyse collapse maps for the following chains: \begin{definition} An increasing chain of partitions $\sigma=[x_0\leq \cdots\leq x_r]$ of $S$ is said to be {\it binary} if for all $i\ge 0$, each equivalence class in $x_i$ is the union of \textit{at most two} equivalence classes in $x_{i-1}$.
-For $i=0$, this means that each component of $x_0$ has at most two elements.
-However, note that we do \textit{not} require $x_r$ to only have two equivalence classes. \end{definition}
+We will analyse collapse maps for the following chains: \begin{definition} An increasing chain of partitions $\sigma=[x_1\leq \cdots\leq x_r]$ of $S$ is {\it binary} if for all $i$, each equivalence class in $x_i$ is the union of \textit{at most two} equivalence classes in $x_{i-1}$.
+For $i=0$, this means that each component of $x_1$ has at most two elements.
+However, note that we do \textit{not} require $x_r$ to have only two equivalence classes. \end{definition}